WeberSynBioLab/optoConfig-96/README.md

 - *step*

-    Each Step in a Program results in the generation of an additional column.
+    Each Step in a Program results in the generation of an additional row.
 This column holds the name of the Step.

 - *step_no*